LET’S BE HONEST

 Until next time…stay committed…teach with passion…and inspire students with who you are.

 About the author: Janice Malone is a teacher, seminar leader and owner of ELA Seminars.
-For more of her story, visit her website www.ELAseminars.com, and check out over 100 free lessons she has posted on Pinterest http://pinterest.com/elaseminars/.
+For more of her story, visit her website www.ELAseminars.com, and check out the 100’s of free lessons she has posted on Pinterest http://pinterest.com/elaseminars/.